ASUS ROG Swift PG278QR Gaming Monitor

 Next up is our 1080p 144Hz monitor pick – and once again, ASUS takes the crown for this one.

-The VG279Q is their FreeSync 1080p gaming monitor that comes equipped with cool aesthetics, a 144Hz refresh rate, and a 1ms response time all wrapped up in a stunning IPS panel — a superb monitor when you consider the price.
+The VG279Q is their FreeSync 1080p gaming monitor that comes equipped with cool aesthetics, a 144Hz refresh rate, 1000:1 contrast ratio, and a 1ms response time all wrapped up in a stunning IPS panel — a superb monitor when you consider the price.

 The design of the VG279Q is very similar to that of the 1440p pick, the ROG Swift PG278QR.
 It offers the same color theme and basic design – great for most backdrops.
 That is where the similarities end, though.
 The stand is much less versatile, and it loses ROG branding.
 However, it does keep the red LED ring around the base of the stand, so, swings ‘n’ roundabouts.

-I was pretty impressed when I used this thing for gaming.
-I have a pretty powerful rig – currently running a 9700K and a GTX 1080Ti.
-I found the smoothness of this monitor to be right up there with ROG Swift.
-I didn’t experience any visual artifacts like screen tear and motion blur, which was a huge plus.
+I was pretty impressed when I used this thing for gaming, delivering a smooth visual experience thanks to the fast 144Hz refresh rate and low 1ms response time.
+I didn’t experience any visual artifacts like screen tear and motion blur as the monitor came with pretty effective FreeSync support (G-Sync compatible).
 I also found the color recreation to excel that of the Swift – we can thank the IPS panel for that.